vega/vega/packages/vega-expression/README.md

 will be injected as-is into generated code.
 If this option is not specified, the [constants](#constants) object is used by default.

-- *functions*: A function that is given a code generator instance as input and returns an object of allowed functions.
+- *functions*: A function that is given an AST visitor instance as input and returns an object of allowed functions.
 The resulting object maps from function names to function values.
 The values may either be strings (which will be injected as-is into generated code and subsequently appended with arguments)